 In the first American remake of Godzilla (1998), a newscaster makes a reference to Godzilla's attack being the "worst act of destruction since the World Trade Center bombing".
 Y'know, the one from 1993.

-Stripes: Seeing John Candy talk about joining the army so he could lose weight and avoid having heart attacks is unsettling because he died from a heart attack in 1994 and, at the time of his death, was making an effort to lose weight.
+Stripes: Seeing Candy talk about joining the army so he could lose weight and avoid having heart attacks.
+At the time of his death, Candy was making an effort to lose weight.

 The French Thriller Les Diaboliques ends with the school teacher dying of a heart attack.
 A few years later, the actress died... of a heart attack.